 What is the RSPCA’s view on mass euthanasia methods?

-RSPCA Australia defines humane killing as when an animal is either killed instantly or rendered insensible until death ensues, without pain, suffering or distress.
 RSPCA Australia is opposed to all inhumane methods of killing.
+Animals should either be killed instantly or rendered insensible until death ensues, without pain, suffering or distress.

 Animal Health Australia (2007) AUSVETPLAN operational manual – livestock welfare and management.
 Version 3.0.